 3 DIY Face Masks You Can Make With Things You Already Have

-The Centers for Disease Control has recommended the use of face masks in public in the coming days.
+We’ve all heard the advice: The Centers for Disease Control recommends the use of face masks in public to prevent further spread of the coronavirus.

 DIY Face Masks and Coronavirus: Do They Work?

 COVID-19, the disease caused by the novel coronavirus, is spread via droplets when an infected person coughs or sneezes.
-Researchers and experts are still debating whether widespread mask use will be effective in slowing the spread of the disease.
+There is growing consensus that widespread mask use is effective in slowing the spread of the disease.

-Still, others say there is no perfect protection against COVID-19.
-If more people wear masks, asymptomatic carriers may be less likely to spread the disease, because respiratory droplets will be caught in the mask when they sneeze or cough.
+If more people wear masks, asymptomatic carriers may be less likely to share it with others because respiratory droplets will be caught in the mask when they sneeze or cough.

 Guidelines for Effective Face Mask Usage